 Representative Karin Power grew up in a small town in New Jersey and went to Mount Holyoke College in western Massachusetts before moving to the west coast.
 She's spent time in Geneva, Washington, D.C., Boston, Seattle, and Portland before making her home in Milwaukie.
-Rep. Power and her wife live in Milwaukie with their baby, four chickens, and two rescue dogs.
+Rep. Power and her wife live in Milwaukie with their baby, and two rescue dogs.
 In her other job, Rep. Power is Associate General Counsel for The Freshwater Trust.
 She is a graduate of Lewis & Clark Law School.

 Rep. Power is committed to progress for our environment, for stronger communities and better schools, and for equity and equality.
 She puts her years of environmental law experience to work by advocating for cleaner water and air in our communities, and protecting Oregon's strong environmental heritage.
 As a new mother and first time homeowner, Rep. Power knows how crucial stable housing and public education are to building successful families and communities.
 Rep. Power is also the first LGBT woman elected to serve House District 41.
 She understands how important it is to make our government more accessible, and champions equitable policies both for the Oregon we are today and for the generations yet to come.